 The experienced team at Stow Town Coffee are now also hosting 30-minute coffee training workshops; so, if you’ve always wanted to try your hand at being a barista or want to learn about the coffee bean roasting process, it really is the perfect place to learn!
 They’ll teach you all about the background and origins of coffee, you’ll learn how to make a perfect espresso and they’ll even give you a crash-course in latte art!

 Nothing fills my heart with joy quite like the smell of freshly roasted coffee, and nothing makes me happier than business owners who are environmentally mindful.
-From providing used coffee grounds for people to use a fertiliser, to offering customers a discount for bringing their own coffee jar to fill with their freshly roasted beans.
-They are constantly looking for new ways to make their wonderful little business more eco-friendly.
+From providing used coffee grounds for people to use as fertiliser, to offering customers a discount for bringing their own coffee jar to fill with their freshly roasted beans; they are constantly looking for new ways to make their wonderful little business more eco-friendly.

 The shop is definitely worth a visit if you’re visiting Stow, and is more than worthy of becoming your regular coffee hook-up if you live there.
 If you run a local restaurant, their beans are a no brainer.
 Give them a try!